ShanEllis/website_Ellis/content/faq.md

 #### Can I do research with you?

-It depends - mainly on your interests and my availability (which is at capacity for through at least Fall 2024).
+It depends - mainly on your interests and my availability (which is at capacity for through at least Winter 2025).
 I tend to mentor a few **undergraduate** students each academic year.
 If you are interested in education research, we should chat.
 If you're interested in something else, I encourage you to find someone at UCSD who's interested in what you're interested in, as you'll get the most out of an experience where you're working on something you're interested in with a mentor who can best advise you on that topic!

 I do *not* have a research group (**no grad students or postdocs**) because I'm a teaching (rather than a research) professor.
 As such, my main focus is undergraduate teaching.
 I don't have funding nor bandwidth for supporting a graduate student the way they deserve to be mentored and advised during their graduate studies at this time.